 Hiking and trail shoes are a big favorite for roof workers from all over the world.
 They are not too expensive, not too cheap, they are just the perfect choice if you want a great quality shoe at an affordable price.

-We highly recommend Merrell Hiking Shoes (link to Amazon), they’re one of the best non-slip shoes for metal roofing.
-They’re ultra-lightweight, have Vibram outsoles and give insane traction on sleek and steep roofs.
+We highly recommend Merrell Moab Hiking Shoes, they’re one of the best non-slip shoes for metal roofing.
+They’re ultra-lightweight, have Vibram outsoles and give insane traction on metal roofs that are sleek and steep.